Chief executive to step down at online trading group Plus500

 Online trading platform Plus500 said on Monday that chief executive Asaf Elimelech would step down after a four-year tenure, a period marked by the introduction of stricter rules on retail trading and high volatility.

 No reason was given for the decision.
-Chief operating officer David Zruia will assume the role of interim CEO until a successor is appointed, the company said.
+Chief operating officer David Zruia will assume the role of interim chief executive until a successor is appointed, the company said.

-The comapny reported earlier this month that first-quarter revenue had surged as market volatility driven by the coronavirus outbreak enticed the spread-betting firm’s customers to trade.
+The company reported earlier this month that first-quarter revenue had surged as market volatility driven by the coronavirus outbreak enticed the spread-betting firm’s customers to trade.

 Shares in the business slipped 1.3 per cent after the announcement on Mr Elimelech’s departure.